jniziol/SD110-colored-blocks-demo/README.md

 ### NOTE

 There is a known timing bug that occurs with `ALERT`.
 Your last square will __NOT__ be colored until after the alert pops up.
 This is a known issue with the Web Api.
 Do not fret, it is not an issue with your code.

+When your done, check out one possible solution here.